-July Member of the Month – Nina ScerboJuly 3, 2017
+September Member of the Month – Laura Kaveney BriggsSeptember 4, 2017

-From the entire community and staff at Solace, it is an honor to have you apart of the Solace family and we want to thank you for being a role model for all of us.
+Whether it’s during Crossfit, Body or Barbell class, Laura always has a positive attitude and gives each workout 110%.
+She has come a long way as an athlete and is still pushing to get better.
+From the entire community and staff at Solace, it is an honor to have you apart of the Solace family and we want to thank you for sharing your journey with us.
 So what are you waiting for?!
-Keep reading to learn more about our July Member of the Month!
+Keep reading to learn more about our September Member of the Month!

 Want to become a part of the Solace family?
 Click HERE to sign up for a free introductory CrossFit class this week.

 How long have you been doing CrossFit and how did you get into it?
 It’s been almost exactly 2 years since I started Crossfit.
 I had been curious about it for years but was too intimidated to try it.
 Then a couple people I know ended up joining Solace shortly after it opened.
 I felt more comfortable giving it a shot at a place where there would be some familiar faces.
 I signed up for foundations, realized Crossfit was a whole new world of fitness that I had no idea existed, and then immediately committed to a full year membership.

 What were your thoughts after your first CF workout?
 Holy shit, I thought I was in shape but clearly P90X workout videos lead me astray…

 What were your goals when joining CrossFit?
 My main goals were to get stronger and become an overall better athlete.
 Some of the first tangible goals I set were to be able to do pull-ups and do some workouts RX.